 M.C.
-Dean Incorporated, Dulles, Virginia, is being awarded a potential $48 million contract for electronic security system and surveillance technology services necessary to accredit information facility spaces for the National Geospatial-Intelligence Agency.
-Space and Naval Warfare Systems Center Atlantic, Charleston, South Carolina, is the contracting activity.
+Dean Incorporated, Dulles, Virginia, is being awarded a more than $85 million contract modification for command, control, communications, computers, intelligence, surveillance and reconnaissance initiatives and programs supported by the Space and Naval Warfare Systems Center Atlantic, European Office.
+Space and Naval Warfare Systems Center Atlantic is the contracting activity.